rachbowyer/keirin/README.md

 ## How it works
 Firstly, the benchmarked code is run multiple times to warm up the Hotspot compiler.
 There are then multiple timed runs of the benchmarked code.
 Prior to each timed run, Keirin tries to force a GC.

-And if a GC occurs during the timed section of the run, then this run is not included in the output statistics.
+If a GC occurs during the timed section of the run, then this run is not included in the output statistics.
 Keirin detects if a GC has occurred in the timed section of a run by monitoring the "gc.out" log file.

+Class loading

+Code compilation

+Remove of outliers

-## Rationale
+## Benchmarking best practice

+## Detecting if GC or code compilation occurs during a run

+## The rationale for Keirin
 The gold standard for microbenchmarking in Clojure is ["Criterium"](https://github.com/hugoduncan/criterium).
-However, I ran into two problems with it during benchmarking for the book I am contributing to, ["The Clojure Standard Library"](https://www.manning.com/books/clojure-standard-library): Criterium can be slow and the results can be impacted by garbage collection.
+However, I ran into two problems with it during benchmarking for the book I am contributing to, ["The Clojure Standard Library"](https://www.manning.com/books/clojure-standard-library): Criterium can be slow and the results can be impacted by outliers.

-For example, benchmarking the following code with Criterium:
+For example, benchmarking the following code with Criterium on my Macbook:

      (require '[criterium.code :as c])
      (let [data (doall (range 1000000))]